ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 ## Part 2 Goals
 1. Configure Jenkins to use our Shared Library for executing jobs.
 2. Configure `seed.groovy` to create a Pipeline and Multibranch Pipeline Job per service
+3. Create `jenkinsJob.groovy` to be used by our services as the entry point into our Shared Library.
+4. Set up a [`Jenkinsfile`](https://jenkins.io/doc/book/pipeline/jenkinsfile/) to link to our Shared Library

 ## Goal 1
 ### Configure default Shared Library setup for Jenkins